What is a cochlear implant?

 An appointment to consult with Dr. Bauer, MD will be made to discuss your medical history and the surgical process.
-She and her nurse will review your evaluation and discuss any questions or concners you may have.
+She will review your evaluation and discuss any questions or concerns you may have.
 If you continue with implantation, there are additional tests and medical clearances that are obtained prior to surgery.

 Does insurance cover cochlear implants?

-Most insurances have a beenfit for cochlear implantation.
-Prior to surgery, your insurance will be contacted for pre-ceritifcation of benefits.
-See Also Bone Anchored Hearing System (BAHS)
+Most insurances have a benefit for cochlear implantation.
+Prior to surgery, your insurance will be contacted for pre-certification of benefits.

 Implant Program Team